semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 </TabItem>
 </Tabs>

-:::info
+:::note

 You can't share files between jobs living in the same block.
-This is because each job is allocated to a separate [agent](./pipelines#agents).

 :::

 ### Run jobs in sequence {#jobs-sequence}

-If you want to run jobs one after the other, i.e. not in parallel, you must define them in separate blocks.
+If you want to run jobs in sequence, i.e. not in parallel, you must define them in separate blocks.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">